jimtough/kotlin-for-java-devs-course/README.md

 * Kotlin uses compile-time type inference.
 Types are determined by the context in which the variables are used.
 * Keyword 'val' is equivalent of a Java 'final' variable, and 'var' is a non-final variable.
 * Many Kotlin classes are just wrappers for underlying Java classes (such as StringBuilder)
+* Function parameters must explicitly define a type.
+The type cannot be inferred.

 ## Kotlin reference material